 - Implement app(ads.txt) files and only list partners where you can directly trace revenue from.
 Adding a company to your ads.txt is like handing someone the keys to your house - do not blindly add lines without knowing who they are.
-You can also cross-reference app(ads.txt) files with sellers.json information to understand exactly who is in the files. - Ensure your media buyers are trustworthy and not reselling your inventory at a mark-up or mixing direct inventory with spoofed inventory to create scale and higher revenue.
-This can be done by working with DSPs or SSPs to understand if anyone is selling inventory you own.
+You can also cross-reference app(ads.txt) files with sellers.json information to understand exactly who is in the files. - Please refer to IAB Tech Lab standards here for best practices.

-Have the consumer experience in mind, meaning do not overload pages/apps with ad units, ensure ad units have a decent chance of being viewed, do not refresh ads at an alarming rate, and ensure you're properly representing inventory as it truly is (i.e. don't say an outstream ad is in-stream, don't spoof the app/site, etc.).
+- Ensure your media buyers are trustworthy and not reselling your inventory at a mark-up or mixing direct inventory with spoofed inventory to create scale and higher revenue.
+This can be done by working with DSPs or SSPs to understand if anyone is selling inventory you own. - Have the consumer experience in mind, meaning do not overload pages/apps with ad units, ensure ad units have a decent chance of being viewed, do not refresh ads at an alarming rate, and ensure you're properly representing inventory as it truly is (i.e. don't say an outstream ad is in-stream, don't spoof the app/site, etc.).